roberttidey/RaspiCam/README.md

-This project has been superceded by my fork of Silvan Melchior's RPi_Cam_Web_Interface
+This project has been superceded by changes in the RPi_Cam_Web_Interface.

-The same functionality as described here is now built into a scheduling facility integrated with the RPi cam web site.
+These were originally in my fork of silvanmelchior repo.
+They have now been merged back in so please use https://github.com/silvanmelchior/RPi_Cam_Web_Interface

 Python helper for Raspberry RPI Cam control + Web tweaks